Case Study · Restaurant · Archived (2024)

 Deli Counter had the food and the following — Boar's Head quality, loyal lunch regulars, and a steady local reputation.
 What they didn't have was a website that looked like the product.
 Menu updates were slow, specials weren't visible, there was no bilingual option for a strongly bilingual neighborhood, and the contact forms on the old site barely worked.

 The brief: make the site as appetizing as the sandwiches, keep the menu always in sync with the POS, make it accessible in English and Spanish without forcing a separate site, and get the food ranking in local search.
+The constraint: this is a small operator, not a chain.
+Whatever we built had to be maintainable by one or two people without dedicated marketing staff, and it had to load instantly on the lunch-rush mobile network.

 Our Approach